6 Poses For Your First Trimester

 4. Low Lunge

-Low Lunge encourages openness through the hips and lengthening along the thighs.
+Low Lunge encourages openness through the hips and stretches your hamstrings, quads and groin.
 Beginning in Tabletop, step your left leg to the outer edge of your left hand.
 Inhale to sweep both arms up, fingers extending towards the ceiling.
 As you exhale, focus on lifting through the crown of your head and sliding your shoulder blades down your back to create a nice long neck.
-Be sure to draw Baby in & up throughout the pose in order to protect your lower back from over-arching.
+Be sure to draw baby in & up throughout the pose in order to protect your lower back from over-arching.
 Hold for 3-5 breaths, then repeat on the other side.

 Tip: To focus on strengthening rather than stretching, vary this pose by simply lifting the knee to straighten the lower leg for a High Lunge.